History of the Washington Nationals: 2020

 Following the 2019 season, Anthony Rendon departed to the Los Angeles Angels in free agency.
 The team signed Stephen Strasburg to a seven-year, $245 million contract extension.
 The 2020 season was shortened to 60 games, and the Nationals finished with a disappointing 26–34 record.

 2021

 The Nationals got off to another disappointing start in 2021 and were under .500 at the trade deadline.
 GM Mike Rizzo opted to trade many of the franchise's cornerstone players in exchange for prospects, most notably trading ace pitcher Max Scherzer and homegrown star Trea Turner to the Dodgers.
 The moves signified the end of an era for the team.
 The Nationals finished last in the National League East with a 65–97 record.

 2022

 The 2022 season was the Nationals franchise's worst since 1976, as they finished last in the National League East with a 55–107 record.
 On August 2, 2022, first baseman Josh Bell and outfielder Juan Soto were traded to the San Diego Padres.

+2023

+In 2023, the Nationals finished last in the National League East for the fourth year in a row, posting a 71–91 record.

+2024

+In 2024, the Nationals finished fourth in the National League East, posting a 71–91 record for the second year in a row.